romerobu/workshop-gitops-infra-deploy/README.md

 ### Create FreeIPA users

-You have to wait for IPA to be fully deployed to run this commands.
+You have to wait for IPA to be fully deployed to run this commands, verify ipa-1-deploy pod is completed.

 To create FreeIPA users, run these commands: